programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 )
 ```

 It is important to make sure that data has been loaded correctly.
 One way to check this quickly is to use `show_batch()` method on our data.
 This will display the images and the associated labels for a sample of our data.
+The examples you get back will be slightly different to those here.

 ```python
 ad_data.show_batch()